 Goodnight Moon has a soothing text and bright pictures, if you need an idea.
 Regardless of your choice, make sure it’s a board book and not a paperback, or even a hard cover.
 Babies like to enjoy their books for lunch, on occasion, and mamma will appreciate having a book that will put up with some abuse.

 Mamma will need water to mix the formula, and to clean off spit up and other nasties.
 This will be especially important if no other water is available.
-I didn’t actually include water for Reo because I thought his parents might have a brand they were more fond of than others; they’re smarty pantses about health.
+Here are some things to think about with water:

 #5 Other Foods

-For Rheo, I included some of the Ella’s Kitchen squeezable packs of pureed, organic baby food.
+I often include some of the Ella’s Kitchen squeezable packs of pureed, organic baby food.
 Organic is no guarantee that everything is going to be just like you want it.
 However, like I said, some food is better than no food.

 Babies poop.
 A lot.
 Especially newborns.
 We’re talking epic amounts of poop here.

 Water isn’t always available in catastrophic situations.
-In fact, Julie would be the first to tell you from researching for her books, that disease due to poor sanitation is the number one killer in most emergency situations.
+In fact, disease due to poor sanitation is the number one killer in most emergency situations.
 The cloth diaperers among us may decide to opt for disposable diapers for their baby’s emergency pack.
 Or, they may not.

 #7 Hand Warmers